Travelbound logo

 Learn more

-Tour Cross-Curricular School Trip To New York
+Tour Cross-Curricular School Trips To New York

-They’ve seen it in the movies….
+They’ve seen it in the movies…

-…and now your students can say “I’ve been there!” for years to come!
+… And now your students can say “I’ve been there!” for years to come!

 New York really is the ultimate ‘unforgettable school trip’ and offers great value for money.
-Soaring buildings, world-famous museums, Broadway shows, historical landmarks, great shopping – everything you could want from a trip to the US in one amazing destination!
+Soaring buildings, world-famous museums, Broadway shows, historical landmarks, great shopping – everything you could want from a trip to the US in one fantastic destination!

-As a cross-curricular trip, you’ll tick off a wide range of learning objectives.
+On Cross-Curricular school trips to New York, you’ll tick off a wide range of learning objectives.
 And as the iconic ‘young city’, your students will build valuable life skills – such as confidence and independence – as they experience a range of diverse cultures first-hand.

 When you book with Travelbound: